Turbo-360/Image-Transform/README.md

 ```

 ## Documentation
-Image transform takes an image url and returns three formatted versions: original, cropped and thumbnail.
+Image transform takes an image url and returns three formatted versions: original, scaled and thumbnail.
 The formatted results can also be extended to more additional versions by appending a suffix at the end of the original url for greater scaling and cropping options.
 The base endpoint is:

 ```
 https://api.turbo360.co/vectors/image-transform-vn0vgw/transform